SherG/sherrieg/content/blog/beat-inflation/index.md

 Years ago I came across an interesting inflation-beating tip called "The Poor Man's Strategy."
 The name is based on the fact that anyone can do this.

+## Buying ahead

-The idea is to stock up on non-perishables that you know for sure you'll need in the future.
+The idea is to buy non-perishables now that you know for sure you'll need in the future.
 Of course, you'll stay within your budget to do this.

 Here are a few examples:
 * Hiking boots
 * Notebook paper and pens
 * Batteries

-Once you start thinking of ideas all sorts of things will come to mind.
+Once you out your mind to it, all sorts of things will come to mind.
 You could categorize these by use (e.g., automotive) and/or by cost.

-One popular idea is to create 3 cost tiers, and to work on one exclusively before moving to another:
+One popular idea is to create cost tiers, and to work on one exclusively before moving to another.
+For example:
-* Tier 1: free or cheap things you can do
-* Tier 2: low-to-moderate cost items
+* Tier 1: low-to-moderate cost items
-* Tier 3: pricey items
+* Tier 2: pricier items (e.g., automobile tires)

-An example of Tier 1 might be: you have the materials to build an extra firewood shed.
-Because you want to buy extra firewood soon (Tier 3) you go ahead and build the shed, expending only your time.

 Tier 2 is likely where most people will spend their money.
 Here are some examples to get your creative thinking going: